Netflix Korea's Economic Impact on K-Content Ecosystem

 Actual investment: ~3.3 trillion KRW (including content production)

-The gap: 2.9 trillion KRW of "invisible" foreign direct investment that bypasses Korean subsidiaries
+The gap: 2.9 trillion KRW of foreign direct investment that bypasses Korean subsidiaries

 Part 1: The Global Capital Pipeline - More Comes In Than Goes Out